openwisp/ansible-openwisp2/docs/user/troubleshooting.rst

     sudo supervisorctl status

-For more info about Supervisord, refer to `Running supervisorctl
+For more information about Supervisord, refer to `Running supervisorctl
 <http://supervisord.org/running.html#running-supervisorctl>`__.

 The **nginx** web server sits in front of the **uWSGI** application